 Standard Chartered aspires to be the best international bank for its customers in the Gambia.
-The Bank derives more than 70 percent of its operating income and profits from FX income and has been rewarded with the Best Foreign Exchange Bank Award in 2007, 2008, and 2009 from the Global Finance and three Bank of the Year Awards from the Banker in 2013, 2009, 2006, and 2009.
+The Bank derives more than 70 percent of its operating income and profits from FX income and has been rewarded with the Best Foreign Exchange Bank Award in 2013, 2009, 2008, and 2007 from the Global Finance and Bank of the Year Awards from the Banker in 2013, 2009, 2006, and 2009.
 In 2014 Standard Chartered Gambia won the Best Bank Award from Global Finance and the Banker of the year from EMEA Finance.

-It employs 150 people, many of whom are women.
-Standard Charted Gambia Ltd employees are of 7 nationalities all of which are represented among senior management.
+It employs over 150 people, many of whom are women.
+Standard Charted Gambia Ltd employees are of different nationalities among senior management.

 The Gambia is a core part of the Bank's Group Strategic Intent.

-The Bank has 5 branches, 5 ATMs, over 150 staff (out of which 15 are on international assignments across our global network) and a multiplicity of alternate channels through which we serve our over 22, 000 customers.
+The Bank has 5 branches, 10 ATMs, over 150 staff (out of which over 15 are on international assignments across our global network) and a multiplicity of alternate channels through which we serve our over 30 000 customers.

-Despite the challenges in the external environment, the business in Gambia has good momentum: in 2008, the Bank's operating income in Gambia grew three percent to $16.9m (from $16.4 in 2007).
+Despite the challenges in the external environment, the business in Gambia has good momentum: in 2015, the Bank's operating income in Gambia grew one percent to $12.24m (from $11.42 in 2014).

-We recorded strong balance sheet growth in 2008 with loans and advances growing by seven percent to USD12.9m YoY.
+We recorded strong balance sheet growth in 2015 with loans and advances growing by seven percent to USD13.40m YoY.

 Standard Chartered in The Gambia remains well capitalized.
 Our capital position is above the regulatory minimum.